Appendix B - My Ancestors

-John Vu and I have celebrated six years of mutual love.
+John Vu and I have celebrated eight years of mutual love.
 In 2014 we visited his homeland, Vietnam, as well as Thailand and Taiwan.
 Because I fell in Thailand and broke a rib, our trip was cut short.
 We planned to return to Vietnam in November 2016, but never did because of my health.

 Dick and John

 I have realized that San Francisco was no longer the City I had always loved.
 The population has grown to where the city is way too crowded.
 Instead of a singular city of diversity, it has become a city. of wealthy white tech people.
 The narrow streets are choked with traffic to the point it takes twice a s long to get anywhere.
 The Broadmoor Hotel has changed management several times and has gone downhill.

 In April 2018 I moved to the Redwood Villa in Mountain View.
 It is the home of Google and next to Palo Alto.
 It is a completely new world for me, but I am becoming used to it.